ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 ###### Deliver, Service, and Support (DSS)

-In this next domain, there are 6 processess, also starting with the verb to manage:
+In this next domain, there are 6 processess, also starting with the verb _to manage_:
 1. **(DSS01) Manage Operations**
 2. **(DSS02) Manage Service Requests and Incidents**
 3. **(DSS03) Manage Problems**